 Organic Chemistry The state doctoral examination is divided into three thematic areas, one of which is always organic chemistry, the other two are proposed by the supervisor based on the dissertation topic and approved or modified by the Doctoral Board.
 It is possible to choose from the following topics: organic synthesis, organometallic chemistry, structure and reactivity of organic molecules (stereochemistry and reaction mechanisms), analytical methods in organic chemistry, natural substances (alkaloids, peptides, carbohydrates, lipids), bioorganic chemistry, physical organic chemistry and reaction mechanisms.
 The student must prove advanced knowledge of the topics and demonstrate the ability to apply the knowledge to specific problems.
-Parasitology The aim of the examination is to test the extent of the student's knowledge in the field of parasitology, his/her ability to grasp the essence of problems and form own opinion, also applying knowledge from other fields to parasitology.
-The exam focuses on the following subject areas: (1) protozoology, (2) helminthology, (3) medical entomology, (4) and an elective subject related to the dissertation topic.
-Depending on the type of research being conducted, the doctoral student is required to demonstrate outstanding knowledge in one of the thematic subject areas (1-3) and in subject 4.
-The other two subject areas are tested on the level of the course Foundations of Parasitology or in relation to the relationship to the student's dissertation .
-(Example: If the doctoral student is researching anti-microbial peptides in parasitic insects, the examination verifies detailed knowledge of medical entomology and the immunology of invertebrates or biochemistry; helminthology and protozoology is tested on the level of the course Foundations of Parasitology or in relation to anti-microbial peptides).
+Parasitology The aim of the examination is to test the doctoral student's understanding of the field, his/her ability to understand the nature of the problems, and to take his/her own position on them.
+The state doctoral examination consists of two sections: 1) Theoretical and methodological discussion related to the dissertation.
+2) Examination of parasitology related to the dissertation.
+In the first part of the state doctoral examination, the doctoral candidate presents the thematic focus, the research problem, the theoretical-methodological background, and the state of development of the dissertation to the committee.
+The discussion follows.
+In the second part of the state doctoral examination, the committee, taking into account the focus of the dissertation, verifies the doctoral candidate's ability to place the research problem in the context and methodological approaches in parasitology and related sciences/disciplines.
+In addition to knowledge, the examination tests in particular the following skills: critical thinking, explaining the nature of the problem, making meaningful distinctions, making arguments, placing the problem in the broader context of parasitology, distinguishing between the general and the specific, giving relevant examples within parasitic organisms, drawing and formulating generalized conclusions.